Ascarshen/Embedded-System---Linux/README.md

-# Embedded-System---Linux
+# Location management program
+Embedded-System - Linux
-Location management program for airport
+A location management program for airport
+HUAWEI and ZTE communication module
+Development board: ZLG A3352